 How many of you have received training in the past on how to protect yourselves from pesticides?

 IMPORTANT: By law, your employer needs to provide you with pesticide safety training before you begin work in an area where you may encounter pesticides or their residues.

-- → Today's training covers these requirements. - → Agricultural workers must receive this training every year.
+\rightarrow Today's training covers these requirements.

 What are PESTICIDES?